 8. Return to your new, thawed reagent cartridge.
 Gently tilt it back and forth to check thaw and mix reagents.

 10. Pipette your denatured, diluted pool into the well.
 Pipette the entire contents of the well, including any that got into the cap.
-You will have about ~1300ul total.
+You will have about 500 µL total.

 11. Load the reagent cartridge into the sequencer.

-12. Follow the on-screen prompts, selecting your Basespace run and confirming the parameters.
+12. Follow the on-screen prompts, select your Basespace run, and confirm the parameters.

 13. After the self-check, press Start!